-Whether staying in San Francisco for a few hours or a few days, travelers will surely fall with this quaint yet bustling metropolitan city.
-Whether visitors are looking for a historical lesson in civil disobedience at Alcatraz or the best margarita outside of Mexico, San Francisco has a treat for everyone.
-Here are the best things to do in the city by the bay.
+Whether you're visiting San Francisco for a few hours or a few days, travelers will surely fall with this quaint yet bustling metropolitan city.
+Whether visitors are looking for a historical lesson in civil disobedience at Alcatraz or the best margarita outside of Mexico, the city by the bay has a treat for everyone.
+Here are the best things to do when you visit San Francisco.

 A few blocks east of Fisherman's Wharf, Pier 39 is a waterfront building that was constructed on top of an abandoned cargo pier in the fashion of early 20th century architecture.
 Tourists can walk along the docks and witness hundreds of seals bathing in the San Francisco sunlight year-round.
 The salt-infused air in this cosmopolitan town has yielded some of the best variations of sourdough breads in the world, and whether it's a bright sunny day or pouring rain, tourists have to try a bread bowl with tomato soup or clam chowder at Boudin Bakery.
 Through a 30-foot observation window, guests at the restaurant can catch a glimpse of artisan bakers meticulously shaping baguettes, batards and loaves before sitting down to enjoy an amazing meal.

 Passengers on a Princess cruise can revisit their hippie days in North Beach, which was once a haven for beat poets such as Allen Ginsberg.
 Today this Italian neighborhood attracts young poets and musicians to cool nightclubs and bars.
 Unlike the usual tourist destinations in San Francisco, North Beach is still loved by locals because of its colorful history and entertaining nightlife.
 For a morning thirst quencher, San Francisco visitors should go to the Caffe Trieste, which is where the likes of Jack Kerouac and Ginsberg hung out in the 1950s.